citizenmatt/resharper-devguide/Features/Actions.md

 [assembly: ActionsXml("JetBrains.ReSharper.PowerToys.MenuItem.Actions.xml")]
 ```

-> **Note**: This attribute is no longer required in ReSharper 8.
+> **NOTE**: This attribute is no longer required in ReSharper 8.
 ReSharper will instead look for all embedded resources in an assembly to see if it matches the name `Actions.xml`

 The XML file itself is fairly simple.
 At the root level, it uses the `actions` element.
 Within it, there are several different types of content.